 In a cyber-focused world, it can be difficult to find or even expect privacy or confidentiality.
-However, in a legal sense, at least, there are situations where it still exists.
+However, in a legal sense, at least, attorney-client privilege is one of the areas that it still exists.

-At Jay Trucks, our automotive crash lawyers in Flint are well-versed in the laws that impact your car accident claim.
+At Jay Trucks, our automotive crash lawyers in Flint handle complicated car crash claims every day.
 We are ready to help you recover the fullest amount of compensation available.

 FREE and Confidential Case Review.
 (800) 762-8623

 Attorney-client privilege is a legal rule that was implemented to protect a client’s conversation with his or her attorney.
-Not only are attorneys prohibited from sharing any part of a private conversation with a client, but they could potentially be disbarred for doing so.
+Attorneys are strictly prohibited from sharing any part of a private conversation held with a client.
+Breaking this privilege could cause an attorney to be disbarred.

 Understanding when attorney-client privilege applies to your car crash claim is important.
-You do not want to be guarded when speaking with your attorney.
-However, you also do not want to, for example, speak to an attorney casually without being certain your conversation is protected.
+You do not want to be guarded when seeking legal help.
+However, you also do not want to casually speak to an attorney without being certain that what you share is protected.

 Here are answers to some of the most common questions we get about attorney-client privilege:

-The protection offered by attorney-client privilege does apply when you are meeting with an attorney in a free case review to discuss a potential claim, even if you have not yet hired that attorney.
+The protection offered by attorney-client privilege does apply when you discuss your potential claim with an attorney in a free case review.
+This is true even if you have not yet hired that attorney.

-More specifically, it is generally presumed that attorney-client privilege extends to a client or potential client if:
+In general, it is assumed that attorney-client privilege extends to a client or potential client if:

-Attorney-client privilege applies to any situation where you are communicating with your attorney privately.
-This confidentiality also extends to include emails, letters and phone calls where you discuss the details of your case – but only if they are considered private.
+Attorney-client privilege applies to any situation where you are talking with your attorney privately.
+This confidentiality also extends to private emails, letters and phone calls that include any details of your case.

-It is unlikely that the courts would attempt or be able to legally compel an attorney to reveal any discussion protected by attorney-client privilege.
-In fact, this protection would likely still apply even if a client told his or her attorney about a previous crime, such as stealing a car.
-However, an attorney is no longer held to attorney-client privilege in situations, such as if:
+It is unlikely that the courts would try to legally compel an attorney to reveal any information protected by attorney-client privilege.
+In fact, this protection may apply even if a client told his or her attorney about a previous crime, such as stealing a car.
+However, an attorney is no longer held to attorney-client privilege in other situations, such as if:

 Clients are not held by the same professional legal rule as their attorneys.
-If a client reveals the contents of a protected conversation with his or her attorney, the only backlash may be the loss of confidentiality and resulting damage to his or her claim.
-There is no legal recourse against the client.
+If a client discloses what was talked about with his or her attorney, those contents are no longer protected.
+There is no backlash for the attorney in this situation, as it was the client who broke the confidentiality.
+While this may harm the outcome of that individual’s claim, there is no legal recourse against the client.

-Knowing your conversation with your attorney is completely confidential lets you speak unguarded, providing the attorney with full disclosure about your car crash.
-This helps your attorney to:
+Knowing your conversation with your attorney is completely confidential lets you speak unguarded.
+When you provide your attorney with full disclosure about your car crash, it helps him or her to:

-After a car crash that causes you serious harm, having an experienced attorney on your side to protect your interests can give you peace of mind.
+After a car crash that causes you serious harm, having an experienced attorney protecting your interests can give you peace of mind.

-At Jay Trucks, our qualified attorneys have extensive experience and knowledge of the law.
-We have a proven track record, recovering millions for our clients, and are prepared to seek the maximum compensation possible on your behalf.
+At Jay Trucks, our qualified attorneys have extensive knowledge of the law.
+We have a proven track record and are prepared to seek the maximum compensation possible on your behalf.

 Call today to get answers to your legal questions.
 There is no cost for this initial consultation and no obligation to hire our services.
 If we represent you, there are also no upfront costs to pay.
-We do not get paid until the legal process concludes, and only if we recover compensation for you.
+We do not get paid unless we recover compensation for you.